kghose/groho/Readme.md

 plan Durga
 ```

 This is followed by a list of **events**.
-Each event specifies a time, a
+Each event specifies a start time,
-spacecraft **program** and how it should run.
-For example the line:
+duration and, a spacecraft **program** and how it should run.
+For example the
+line:

 ```
-2050.01.01:0.5 orbit 301 200x200
+2050.01.01:0.5 3600 orbit 301 200x200
 ```

 will turn on a program that thrusts the spaceship till it achieves a 200x200 km
-orbit around the moon.
-Programs terminate once their goal has been achieved or,
-if they are a timed program, once their time runs out.
+orbit around the moon or till the duration is up, whichever is earlier.
+(A
+duration is required because this makes restarts easier.
+It allows the simulator
+to more easily decide the time point upto which computations can be reused)

 Each program has access to the state of the solarsystem (modeling a perfect IMU
 and perfect knowledge of the solar system) and produces only one output: a